berkeleyGamedev/DecalWebsite/pages/projects/project1-programmers-hybrids/project1-programmers-hybrids.md

 ### Submission

-For part 2, upload your project to a new Github repo and fill out the respective form.
+To submit your project for part 2, **upload your project to a new Github repo** and **fill out the respective form** by clicking the button below.

 [Part 2 Due Thursday, 9/25 @ 11:59 PM.](https://tinyurl.com/gddf25proj1part2){: .btn .btn-purple }